 Suggest Lake Garda, or Lago di Garda, (as it’s known in Italian) to them, and they will probably look at you in bewilderment.
 There are, however, plenty of things to see and do around Lake Garda.

-Thanks to George Clooney, many Aussies have heard of Lake Como, where he owns a luxurious lakeside villa, but Italy’s biggest lake, Lake Garda, still remains a virtual unknown to the average Aussie tourist.
+Thanks to George Clooney, many Aussies have heard of Lake Como, where he owns a luxurious lakeside villa, but Italy’s biggest lake, Lake Garda, still remains a virtual unknown to the average non-European tourist.

 It is, however, definitely worth a visit, and offers something for all ages.
 I have enjoyed four visits to Lake Garda and still never tire of this lovely part of Italy.